Kappie/kappie_old/_posts/2014-03-21-ruby-repl-in-javascript.md

   startPrompt()
 ```

+This is all done in `initializeRepl`.
 When the user types something in the console, we `eval` the result in the current language and the appropriate handler (result, input, output, error) gets called.
 Then we prompt the user again.

 That's it!